The Vermont Cancer Support Network

-The Vermont Cancer Survivor Network (VCSN) is a 501(C)3, not-for-profit, organization founded in 2007 by cancer survivors to create a voice for cancer survivors in Vermont.
+The Vermont Cancer Survivor Network (VCSN) is a 501(C)3, not-for-profit, organization founded by Vermont cancer survivors in 2007.
+In 2018, VCSN adopted a new name: Vermont Cancer Support Network.

 - Created by and for cancer survivors and caregivers to improve the quality of life for Vermont cancer survivors